Should Bias be Eliminated? A General Framework to Use Bias for OOD Generalization: Method

-\paragraph{Representation learning and disentanglement.} Following \cref{identifiability}, we first take the observed data $\rvx$ from the source domains as the inputs of the image encoder, which maps the image into the latent space, such as $\rvz = \text{Encoder}(\rvx)$.
-Then, we take $\rvz$ into a decode, $\text{Decoder}(\cdot)$, to generate the reconstruction as $\hat{\rvx}$.
+\paragraph{Generative modeling.} Following Lemma \ref{lemma: iden}, we take the observed data $\rvx$ from the source domains as input to the encoder, which maps it into the latent variable $\rvz$.
+We then decode $\rvz$ to reconstruct $\hat{\rvx}$ and train the encoder–decoder using the standard VAE loss: